ck37/ck37r/README.md

       - `plot.SuperLearner` - plot risk estimates and CIs for a SuperLearner, similar to CV.Superlearner except without SL or Discrete SL.
+      - `prauc_table` - table of cross-validated PR-AUCs for each
+        learner in an ensemble, including SE and CI.
+Supports SuperLearner and CV.SuperLearner objects.
       - `sl_stderr` - calculate standard error for each learner’s risk in SL.
       - `SL.h2o_auto()` - wrapper for h2o’s automatic machine learning